Praboth-Sandaruwan/v2ray/README.md

 ## Overview

 This project provides a secure, scalable, and easy-to-deploy V2Ray server solution using Docker containers.
-It implements a multi-container architecture with Nginx as a reverse proxy, V2Ray core for the proxy functionality, and Certbot for automated SSL certificate management.
+It supports two modes:

+- **TLS mode (domain required)**: Nginx + Certbot + V2Ray, fronted on 443 with valid HTTPS.
+- **Local WS mode (no TLS)**: V2Ray only on a local port for maximum throughput/testing.

 ### Key Features